Pret-a-LLOD/pret-a-llod-blog/blog_generator/inputs/content/posts/elexis-observer-event.md

 title: ELEXIS Observer Event
 slug: elexis-observer-event
 type: post
+summary: Two members of the Prêt-à-LLOD project attended the ELEXIS observer event in their role as ELEXIS partners.
+The ELEXIS project is focused on lexicographic data and is developing technologies using linked data to help connect lexical resource.
+It is expected that this project would further expand their capabilities based on technologies developed in Prêt-à-LLOD ...

 Two members of the Prêt-à-LLOD project attended the ELEXIS observer event in their role as ELEXIS partners.
 The ELEXIS project is focused on